 Souffarah - See duduki.

 Soung - Plucked Strings.
 Burmah.
 A harp whose body is shaped like a boat.
-A curved neck rises from one end, and assists in the seasons of the arrange, whose tension is altered by slipping them along the need, or by pegs in it.
-In some instances the frame is enhorately carved, and there the spon the spon to the spon order the lever changes.
+A curved neck rises from one end, and numer want of the series are in is altered to all the mode of In sense are 1